 If you are grieving the death of a loved one, Tis Only We Who Grieve by an anonymous author is a beautiful inspiration for looking at your grief from a new perspective.
 The poem portrays the deceased as happy and still here, but those left behind are the ones who feel the sadness of the loss.
 One of the most famous lines from the poem comes near the end and says, "If only we could know the reason why they went/We'd smile and wipe away the tears that flow."

-If you're hosting a celebration of life, Afterglow by Helen Lowrie Marshall is a great poem to include.
+If you're hosting a celebration of life, Afterglow by Helen Lowrie Marshall is a great poem to include in the event.
 This short poem relays the message that your loved one wants you to be happy remembering their life, not sad about missing them.
 The narrator starts by saying, "I'd like the memory of me to be a happy one."

 Famous Inspirational Poems About Death

-Poems about death can be inspirational when they give you hope that grief will get easier or that the deceased is not in pain.
-Use these poems to help others grieve by adding them in funeral programs or sending them in cards of condolence.
+Poems about death can be inspirational when they give you hope that your grief will someday lessen or that the deceased is no longer in pain.
+Use these poems to help others work through their grief by adding them to funeral elements such as programs, or sending these emotional poems in cards of condolence.

 Because I Could Not Stop for Death